implant supported dentures cost

 • Number of implants placed

-• Any preparatory procedures required (bone grafts, augmentation, etc.)
+• Any preparatory procedures required (bone grafts, sinus lifts, etc.)

 • Type of implants used